Judith Goslin Hall: Career

-In 1981, Hall was named professor of medical genetics at the University of British Columbia and the Director of the Genetics Services for British Columbia.
-From 1990 to 2000, she was also Professor and head of the Department of Pediatrics at the University of British Columbia and BC Children's Hospital.
+In 1981, Hall was named professor of medical genetics at the University of British Columbiadegree in 1966. and the Director of the Genetics Services for British Columbia.
+From 1990 to 2000, she was also Professor and head of the Department of Paediatrics at the University of British Columbia and BC Children's Hospital.

 In 1988 she received a Killam Senior Fellowship for a sabbatical year at Oxford University, UK.
 During 2001, she was a Distinguished Fellow at Christ's College, Cambridge University, UK.

+From 1990 to 2000, she was Chair of Pediatrics at the University of British Columbia, being involved in paediatric education and paediatric physician resource planning.

 In 2005, she became an Emerita Professor at the University of British Columbia, engaged in Associations of Professors Emeriti (later the UBC Emeritus College), and served as the president in 2011–2012.